patricia264/proseminar_geocomputation_patriciagribi/README.md

 During the project the following questions should be answered:

-- Can the homogenization of historical temperature and CO2 data enhance our understanding of the relationship between climate change and greenhouse gas emissions?
+- How does the homogenization of heterogeneous temperature and CO2 data impact the accuracy and reliability of long-term climate change assessments?

 ## Implementation